-Twenty-seven years ago I took my 6-year-old daughter to the Peoria Zoo and as chance would have it one of the Peoria hospitals was holding a stuffed animal day at the Zoo.
-Little did I know 27 years later, the idea that I brought back to Quincy would still be flourishing.
+Thirty years ago I took my 6 year old daughter to the Peoria Zoo and as chance would have it one of the Peoria hospitals was holding a stuffed animal day at the Zoo.
+Little did I know 29 years later, the idea that I brought back to Quincy would still be flourishing.